afgonczol/chorzippy/README.md

 # chorzippy
 Simple Program for Creating Choropleth Maps
+Includes GUI for simple parameter setting and loading of files.

+Created and runs in Python 3, but can be converted to .EXE by using pyinstaller.
+Dependencies: geopandas, pandas, matplotlib, tkinter

 First create an Excel or csv file that has a columnfor 5 digit zip codes and a column with the data you want to graph.